2. Samsung Galaxy Tab S

 The battery life is great, the screen has to be seen to be believed (and is excellent for media and internet viewing, which is really the point of a tablet) and the price is on a par with the rest of the industry.
 Well done, Samsung.

 Why isn't the Tab S at the top of the tree?
 Samsung's eternal problem returns to bite it: the design is still too flimsy, although having two sizes does help mitigate this problem.

-Android still struggles to be a truly powerful tablet OS yet as well, which means the apps are still poor compared to iOS on larger screens, although when Android L pops up we're hopeful of a big step forward.
+Android still struggles to be a truly powerful tablet OS yet as well, which means the apps are still poor compared to iOS on larger screens.

 The difference between the Tab S and the Xperia Z2 Tablet is minimal - it really comes down to design and extra features, but if you're not wedded to the idea of owning an Apple tablet these two are the choices you should be looking at.